mgrybel/ecommerce-website/README.md

 mvn compile
 ```

+#### Install and start PostgreSQL

+This process will be different depending on your operating system, so please check the documentation on how to set up and start PostgreSQL on your operating system.

+You will find more information [here](https://www.postgresql.org/download/).

 #### Set up a PostgreSQL database

 With **PostgreSQL** up and running, in a new Terminal window, run: